 A femoral hernia occurs when tissue pushes through a weak point in the groin or inner thigh.
 The hernia may feel like a small- to medium-sized lump in the groin.

-A hiatal hernia is a condition that occurs when a person’s stomach bulges through a weak point in the diaphragm, a muscle that separates the lungs from the abdominal organs.
+A hiatal hernia is a condition that occurs when a person’s stomach bulges through a weak point in the diaphragm.
+This muscle plays an important role in breathing and separates the lungs from the abdominal organs.

 Hiatal hernias are classified into types — from type I to IV — depending on where they are located.

-An incisional hernia can occur after a person has stomach surgery, which usually involves an incision down the middle of the stomach.
+An incisional hernia occurs after a person has stomach surgery.
+It usually involves an incision down the middle of the stomach.
 If the surgical wound doesn’t heal completely, that person can be more vulnerable to developing a hernia.

 Some doctors may use the terms “ventral hernia” and “incisional hernia” interchangeably.
 A ventral hernia refers to any hernia type that occurs along the midline of the stomach.
 However, not all ventral hernias are incisional hernias.